Designing a performance tracking tool to measure and improve company culture

 Verifying an idea through a Design Sprint

-During this project, we ran two design sprints in four weeks.
-The first two weeks focused on aligning the vision and testing the viability of our solution.
-The second two weeks focused on iterating our designs based on our learnings and developing a product report for Dragonfish to gain funding.
+Over four weeks, we ran two design sprints.
+The first focused on aligning the vision and testing the product’s viability, while the second refined the concept based on user feedback and created a product report to help Dragonfish secure funding.

 Workshop